A Step-by-Step Guide on How to Plaster a Wall with Cement

 Introduction

-In this step-by-step guide, I will walk you through the process of plastering a wall with cement, from understanding the benefits of using cement plaster to the final curing and finishing touches.
+In this detailed guide, I will walk you through the entire cement plastering process, from understanding the advantages of using cement plaster to the essential steps for curing and finishing your work.
+By the end, you’ll have the knowledge to tackle your plastering projects with confidence.

 How is cement plaster different from regular plaster?